Mordell-Weil group as Galois modules: The local norm

 \begin{proof} Suppose first that the reduction is good over $k$.
 Then the reduction is also good over $\mathcal{O}_w$ and Lemma~\ref{reduction_lem} tells us that $D\cong\hat H^0\bigl(G, \tilde E(\FF_w)[p^\infty]\bigr)$.
 As the extension is totally ramified the action of $G$ is trivial on $Z=\tilde E(\FF_w)[p^\infty]$.
 We conclude that $D$ is isomorphic to $Z/n\,Z$.

 If the reduction is split multiplicative over $k$ we use Lemma~\ref{mult_lem}.
-Since the extension is totally ramified and $v\nmid p$, the group $k^\times/\No(K)^\times$ identifies with the quotient of $\FF_v^\times$ by its $n$-th powers.
-The group generated by $q$ under this identification is the one generated by $u$.
+Since the extension is totally ramified and $v\nmid p$, the $p$-primary part of the group $k^\times/\No(K^\times)$ identifies with the $p$-primary part of the quotient of $\FF_v^\times$ by its $n$-th powers.
+The group generated by the image of~$q$ under this identification is the one generated by the image of~$u$.

 Next, we treat the case when the reduction is additive with $p\nmid c_v$.
 Then $E(k)\hatox\ZZ_p \cong \Ens_v^0(\FF_v)[p^\infty]$ by Lemma~\ref{reduction_lem}; this group is trivial as $v\nmid p$ and therefore $D$ is also trivial.